-The Africa Islamic Economic Foundation (AFRIEF) is an independent development organization that provides a distinctive Islamic perspectives on economic and social issues.
-Incorporated and governed by the corporate laws of Ghana AFRIEF’s work encompasses a range of advisory, research, policy and field-building activities.
+The Africa Islamic Economic Foundation (AFRIEF) is an independent development organization that provides a distinctive Islamic perspectives on economic, development and social issues.
+Registered and governed by the corporate laws of Ghana, AFRIEF’s work encompasses a range of advisory, research, policy and field-building activities.
 AFRIEF sets the benchmark on public policy by drawing together the most innovative thinking available from some of the world’s foremost experts and applying that thinking to the challenges facing Africa.

 ACIED supports national regulatory institutions like Central Banks, Security and Exchange, and Insurance regulatory bodies as well as Investment and Export Promotion Agencies to develop plans and roadmaps towards a well-functioning Islamic Finance and Halal markets in Africa.